The reverse mathematics of the pigeonhole hierarchy: Forcing with trees

 \begin{theorem}[Jockusch and Soare~\cite{jockusch1972classes}] Let $\C \subseteq 2^\NN$ be a non-empty $\Pi^0_1$ class. \begin{enumerate} \item There exists a member~$X \in \C$ of low degree ($X' \leq_T \emptyset'$). \item There exists a member~$X \in \C$ of computably dominated degree. \end{enumerate} \end{theorem}

-Given such~$f$ and $g$, by the computably dominated basis theorem, there exists a set~$P$ of PA and computably dominated degree.
+Given~$f$ and $g$ as in the discussion above (before \Cref{thm:low-compdom-pi01-basis-theorems}), by the computably dominated basis theorem, there exists a set~$P$ of PA and computably dominated degree.
 In particular, $f$ is $P$-hyperimmune.
 On the other hand, by the low basis theorem, there is a set~$Q$ of PA and low degree, so since~$g$ is $\emptyset'$-hyperimmune and $Q' \leq_T \emptyset'$, $g$ is $Q'$-hyperimmune.
 The difficulty is to preserve both hyperimmunities simultaneously, as every low degree is hyperimmune, so no set can be simultaneously of low and computably dominated degree.

 In order to prove the preservation of multiple hyperimmunities simultaneously, we use a notion of forcing with primitive recursive trees introduced by Wang \cite{wang2016definability}, who showed the existence of a forcing question with good definability properties at every level.
 For the sake of completeness, we state the properties of his notion of forcing, and use it to prove the existence of PA degrees which preserve multiple hyperimmunities simultaneously.